Your Subdivision

 Subdivisions can take time, but staying active in SPEAR and responding promptly can help keep things moving smoothly.
 Your subdivision application is available online through SPEAR.

 It is up to you to complete the council and utilities requirements.
+If you make sure to check SPEAR regularly and keep on top of these tasks, the whole process can take a significantly shorter amount of time.
 See below on how to navigate this task.

 Activate Your SPEAR Account